 “As a name, the New Guardians is simply awful,” said Dolphin, causing Comet to laugh.
 “And it’s too similar to the Global Guardians, anyway.
 Why not call our team something familiar but not currently used?
 How about the name of my old team — the Forgotten Heroes?”

 Captain Comet nodded and put his arm around the platinum blonde girl.
 “I’ll think about it,” he teased.

-Meanwhile, back at the Meta-Human Rehabilitation Agency, a grim man in a military uniform with graying hair spoke to two other men.
+Meanwhile, back at the Meta-Human Rehabilitation Agency, a grim man in a military uniform with graying hair spoke to two other men in a private meeting room.
 “He walked,” said General Tim Logan.
 “Now we can eliminate him without any trouble from the government.”

 General Chuck Cable nodded.
 “Let the others form their new Task Force X team in an image not as pure as Comet’s.”